 In 2008 and 2009, a series of studies analyzed the cost effectiveness of the vaccine in different countries of the world.
 One of them focused on Latin America.
 Mireia Díaz, one of the authors, explains that most studies were intended to inform Gavi of which price would make it affordable and effective for countries to enter their program – with 78 members currently.
 According to her report, for the 2-valent vaccine to be cost effective in the 33 countries analyzed, full vaccination of a girl should cost less than $25.
 But for it to be accessible, those costs must fall.
 The research found that the HPV vaccine provides similar health value per resources invested as other new vaccines such as the rotavirus one.

 Adolfo García Montenegro, a gynecologist with expertise in cancer and specialist in the HPV vaccine, has a clear view of its advantages, especially in a country in Guatemala, where cancer treatments are expensive and do not reach the poorest population: “It’s much more expensive to treat a woman with cancer than to give her three shots.
 What happens is that there is no money for vaccines and there is no money to cure them either.”

 It has been funded by the Journalism Grants programme of the European Journalism Centre and the Bill & Melinda Gates Foundation.
 None of these organisations had previous access to the content, nor influenced editorially by any means.

-Photo credit: Pan American Health Organization via Flickr
+Featured image credit: CC B6-ND 2.0 by the Pan American Health Organization